D-o-d-o-x/metastable-projections-public/README.md

 A dependency for Metastable Baselines, that implements the Projection Layers.

 ## Public Version
 This branch contains the public version of Metastable Projections.
 This version does not contain the bindings to [ALR's Project ITPAL (private Repo)](https://github.com/ALRhub/ITPAL), which is necessary to perform the KL Projection.
 It therefore also does not contain a functional KLProjectionLayer.
 Only Wasserstein- and Frobenius-Projections are supported as a result.

+You can find the private version of this Repo [here](https://git.dominik-roth.eu/dodox/metastable-projections) ([GitHub Mirror](https://github.com/D-o-d-o-x/metastable-projections))

 ## License
 Since this Repo contains code from [Stable Baselines 3 by DLR-RM](https://github.com/DLR-RM/stable-baselines3).
 SB3 is licensed under the [MIT-License](https://github.com/DLR-RM/stable-baselines3/blob/master/LICENSE).